 - Test Cases for Testing a Mobile App

-- Typical activities and proceedings in Testing Mobile Application
+- Typical Activities and Proceedings in Testing Mobile Applications

 - How to Test Mobile Applications on Both Android and iOS Platforms